liamcottle/appmarks-ios/README.md

 I've been wanting to learn to develop iOS apps with SwiftUI, but hadn't been able to come up with any ideas for a starter project.
 After coming across this <s>[tweet reply](https://twitter.com/j_holtslander/status/1355273816847437831)</s> [archived tweet](http://web.archive.org/web/20210129215733/https://twitter.com/j_holtslander/status/1355273816847437831) I decided this is what I would build.

-> I wish the app store had a way to boomark apps.
+> I wish the app store had a way to bookmark apps.

 I'm completely new to Swift and SwiftUI, (coming from a Java/PHP/ObjC background), so if I'm doing something wrong, feel free to let me know!